 Franklin County | $1.9 Million Settlement

-John Doe, died at the age of 43 from liver cancer that went undiagnosed for almost 2 years.
-Mr. Doe underwent a CT scan in 2013 which showed a suspicious mass in his liver; cancer could not be ruled out by the radiologist, and an MRI was recommended.
-Mr. Doe’s family doctor, Dr. Jane, received this result and recommendation, but never took any action to follow up with Mr. Doe.
-As a result of Dr. Jane’s negligence, Mr. Doe’s cancer grew and was not diagnosed until late in 2014, when his illness was terminal.
+John Doe died at the age of 43 from liver cancer that went undiagnosed for almost two years.
+Mr. Doe underwent a CT scan in 2013, which showed a suspicious mass in his liver.
+Cancer could not be ruled out by the radiologist, and an MRI was recommended.
+Mr. Doe’s family doctor, Dr. Jane, received this result and recommendation but never took any action to follow up with Mr. Doe.
+As a result of Dr. Jane’s negligence, Mr. Doe’s cancer grew and was not diagnosed until late 2014, at which point his illness was terminal.

 Root v.
 Westfield Insurance

 Franklin County | $280,000 Million Settlement

 The plaintiffs in this case suffered injuries when another driver, Leslie Anderson, drove her car left of center and into the plaintiff’s lane of travel, crashing into the plaintiff.
 Ms. Anderson had inadequate insurance to cover the injuries, and the plaintiff had to file suit against their own insurance company, Westfield Insurance.
 In order to avoid liability, Westfield tried to argue that Ms. Anderson had a stroke, which was the reason she crashed into the plaintiff’s car.
 Leeseberg & Valentine successfully obtained summary judgment on the “sudden medical emergency” defense, and Westfield ultimately agreed to a settlement of the claims.